-Jane Perkins, J.D., M.P.H., is a senior attorney at the Network’s Southeastern Region Office and is legal director at the National Health Law Program (NHeLP), a public interest law firm working to improve health access and health care for vulnerable populations.
+Jane Perkins, J.D., M.P.H., is a senior staff attorney at the Network’s Southeastern Region Office and is legal director at the National Health Law Program (NHeLP), a public interest law firm working to improve health access and health care for underserved populations.
 Prior to her current positions with the Network and NHeLP, Jane was an assistant attorney general in the State of Maryland, assigned to the Department of Health and Mental Hygiene, and an associate in the health care division of a San Francisco area law firm.
 At NHeLP, Jane focuses on publicly funded health insurance programs, children’s health, and disability and civil rights.
 She has authored and co-authored many publications on these topics.
 She has served as principal or co-principal investigator for numerous projects, involving among other subjects: Making the Consumers’ Voice Heard in Medicaid Managed Care; Court Access for Low Income People; Early Intervention Services for Medicaid-eligible Children; and Sunshine and Accountability in Government-Funded Health Programs.
-Jane has provided technical and consulting support to health advocates in all 50 states and has provided national and state-based training, including on-site training in 32 states and the District of Columbia.
+Jane has provided technical and consulting support to health advocates in all 50 states and has provided national and state-based training, including on-site training in 34 states and the District of Columbia.
 She has engaged in extensive litigation and policy advocacy on behalf of low income people, people with disabilities, and children.
 Jane earned her M.P.H. from the University of California, Berkeley; her J.D. from the University of North Carolina, Chapel Hill; and her B.A. from Davidson College.
 She is admitted to the state bars of California, Maryland (inactive) and North Carolina; all of the federal circuit courts of appeal; and the U.S. Supreme Court.